Mo Donegal wins Belmont Stakes – KION546

 “It’s very special, honestly,” Ortiz said after the race.
 “We (were) very positive.”

-Racing in front of more than 46,000 people at the one-and-a-half mile track, Mo Donegal was a 5-2 favorite entering the race.
+Racing in front of more than 46,000 people at the one-and-a-half mile track, Mo Donegal was a 5-2 favorite among the eight horses entering the race.

 The horse raced around the track in 2 minutes and 28.28 seconds, comfortably beating out Nest, who finished in second and Skippylongstocking who finished in third.